This is the problem with modern comedy in a nutshell.

 82. Shark Tank: I want a live episode of Shark Tank.
 (Giant act out closer)

 She refers to herself as a feminist many times while mocking unattractive women, fat women, and letting women know it’s not OK to be sexual.
 (She keeps saying this word, feminism.
 I don’t think it means what she thinks it means.)
+She’s a pick-me girl.
+She’s the antithesis of feminism.

 However, in this special, it’s true that she only mentions a vagina a couple of times.